playx-flutter/playx_theme/README.md

 # Playx Theme

-# Get Started

 # Features 🔥

 - no need for `BuildContext` (you still can access the theme from the context if you need 😉)
 - works out of the box
 - no need to store or load the last used theme by your self

 ### boot the core